Join Us

 Kids Club is held on the fourth Saturday of each month from 3.00-5.00pm (doors open for registration at 2.45pm) and is an opportunity for primary aged children to learn about Jesus through games, crafts, puppets, story telling and chatting over a snack There is no need to register in advance but you may print and complete the registration form to save time on arrival.
 Come along and join the fun!
 Download.

-Soup and Sweet Lunches take place on the 2nd and 4th Wednesday of each month from 11.30am to 1pm and we invite you to come along and enjoy lunch with friends in a comfortable and friendly atmosphere.
+Soup and Sweet Lunches take place on the 2nd and 4th Wednesday of each month from 11.30am to 1pm, except for the month of December, when we have a break.
+We invite you to come along and enjoy lunch with friends in a comfortable and friendly atmosphere.

 God has called us to reach out to our community and in His Name, should you need it, we offer you a listening ear and prayer for yourself , your family or any situation that troubles you.
 Please speak to any one of our helpers or our Minister who is usually in the hall.

 Thursday Morning House Group continues to meet on Thursday mornings during term time.
-We meet in the church hall from 9.45 pm onwards.
+We meet in the church hall from 10.15 till 11.30am.
+Tea, coffee and biscuits will be available from 9.45am onwards.
 We will be as ever meeting and chatting, drinking copious cups of coffee and eating far too many biscuits, as we discover new truths about where God is in our lives and asking those questions that can only help us move forward in our faith.
-You can be assured that if you choose to come, you will not feel that because we have been meeting for a while now you are at a disadvantage.
+We tend to follow a course with a video sometimes or a book or an article for discussion.
+You can be assured that if you choose to come, you will not feel that because we have been meeting for a while now, that you are at a disadvantage.
 We begin each session as though it was a new one and no one needs to “catch up”.
-A few times during the year, there will be a Thursday Evening House Group which will use the same material as that used in the morning House Group.
-This facility has been created to enable those who cannot come during the day due to work or other commitments, can then partake in the evenings.
+Everyone will be most welcome to come and explore our amazing God and his son, Jesus.

+The Prayer Group meets fortnightly on a Thursday afternoon from 3.30pm. till 4.30pm. in the church hall.
 Prayer is offered for the pastoral needs of our church and also for family, friends, the local community and the world.
 We thank God for His gift of talking and listening to Him in prayer and seeing ways in which he answers.
+Currently, we are focusing mainly on our Church, its mission, buildings and future in our community.
+We are trying to discern God’s will for us as a church and the direction we must take.

-During the winter months on the last Friday of the month, we hold a Cinema Club in the hall.
+During the winter months on the first Friday of the month, we hold a Cinema Club in the church.
 We project a recent film release and enjoy meeting up with friends over tea/coffee and cake.
-Cinema Club starts at 7pm.
+Information on the film and its PG rating can be otained from leaflets supplied or communications@knaresboroughurc.org.uk Cinema Club starts at 7pm.prompt. refreshments being served from 6.40pm.

 Common Questions